 A total of 116 bird species have been recorded at Careel Bay and its immediate catchment.
 The endangered Bush Stone-Curlew is a resident of Careel Bay, along with the regionally significant Mangrove Gerygone and international migratory species such as the Eastern Curlew, Whimbrel and Bar-tailed Godwit.

 Many wetland habitats are now recognised as endangered in NSW.
-Find out more about ongoing management and conservation from NSW Government Office of Environment and Heritage.
+Find out more about ongoing management and conservation from the NSW Government.